Logesh-18-logesh/videocall/README.md

 ## HOW TO RUN THE FILE  ##

 1.Install the required libraries:

     > opencv-python

     > opencv-python-headless

-    pyautogui \n
+    > pyautogui

-    numpy \n
+    > numpy

-    torch\n
-    torchvision\n
-    pillow\n
-    pyaudio\n
-    pickle\n
+    > torch

+    > torchvision

+    > pillow

+    > pyaudio

+    > pickle

-2.Make sure you have both the vidstream_modified folder and the call.py file in same directory\n
+2.Make sure you have both the vidstream_modified folder and the call.py file in same directory

-3.In call.py line:69\n
+3.In call.py line:69

-    enter the other device's IP address \n
+    enter the other device's IP address

-4.Run the call.py file\n
+4.Run the call.py file

 ## HOW THE CODE WORKS: ##

-1.It displays the IP address of the device which should be entered in the other device\n 2.Asks what type of background needed\n
+1.It displays the IP address of the device which should be entered in the other device

+2.Asks what type of background needed

-3.The selected background will be retrieved from the url and will be given for vidstream library\n 4.The vidstream library is responsible for the streaming \n 5.The cameraclient captures the frames from webcam which will be given to the depplabv3 model for foreground and background identification\n
+3.The selected background will be retrieved from the url and will be given for vidstream library

+4.The vidstream library is responsible for the streaming

+5.The cameraclient captures the frames from webcam which will be given to the depplabv3 model for foreground and background identification

-6.The background will be modified according to the user request and will be sent to the other device for streaming\n
+6.The background will be modified according to the user request and will be sent to the other device for streaming